Detroit Evening Report: New livestock ordinance will allow residents to keep chickens, ducks and honeybees

 Detroiters will soon be able to keep animals on their property.

 The city council voted on a new livestock ordinance today that outlines the type of livestock that could be allowed in the city.
-Residents will soon be able to keep chickens, some breeds of goats and honeybees on their property.
+Residents will soon be able to keep chickens, ducks and honeybees on their property.

-Residents will be required to tag the animals and keep health records.
+Some animals will have to be tagged and have health records.
 Owners will need to apply for a license to keep the animals and pay an annual fee.
 Wild animals are still banned.

 City Council passed the new ordinance in a 5-3 vote during today’s formal session.
 It goes into effect Jan.
 31, 2025.